Lake Albert (Africa): History

 Heritage Oil and Tullow Oil have announced major oil finds in the Lake Albert basin, with estimates that the multi-billion barrel field will prove to be the largest onshore field found in sub-Saharan Africa for more than twenty years.

 In March 2014, a boat carrying Congolese refugees capsized in Lake Albert, killing more than 250 people.

 On 26 December 2016, a boat carrying 45 members and fans of a local village football team capsized in Lake Albert killing at least 30 people.

-On 24 December 2020, thirty people died when a boat capsized in en route from Uganda to Congo.
+On 24 December 2020, thirty people died when a boat capsized en route from Uganda to Congo.
 The passengers were concerned about travel restrictions related to the COVID-19 pandemic in Africa.

 The Kibiro settlement on Lake Albert has cultural and archeological significance.